apache/incubator-datalab/USER_GUIDE.md

 \* Please refer to official documentation from Amazon that will help you understand what [instance shapes](https://aws.amazon.com/ec2/instance-types/) would be most preferable in your particular DLAB setup.
 Also, you can use [AWS calculator](https://calculator.s3.amazonaws.com/index.html) to roughly estimate the cost of your environment.

-After you Select the template, fill in the Name and choose needed instance shape - you need to click on Create button for your instance to start creating.
+After you Select the template, fill in the Name and choose needed instance shape - you need to click on "Create" button for your instance to start creating.
 Corresponding record will show up in your dashboard:

 ![Dashboard](doc/main_page2.png)